What is osteosarcoma?

 Osteosarcoma most often affects pre-teens and teens; the average age at diagnosis is 15.
 This may be related to the “growth spurt” most children experience at this age.

 Osteosarcoma is slightly more common in African-Americans.
 Before adolescence, it occurs equally in boys and girls.
-After adolescence, it occurs slightly more often in boys, possibly due to a longer period of skeletal growth.
+After adolescence, it occurs slightly more often in boys, possibly because of a longer period of skeletal growth.

 How common is osteosarcoma?